Guidelines for Faculty Recruitment

 - retirement plan

 - disability insurance, accidental death/dismemberment insurance, and accelerated death

-- benefit package as appropriate
+- benefits package as appropriate

 - tuition waivers for SVSU classes (for family members)

-- home computer loan program
+- a home computer loan program

 - membership to Ryder Center for employee and family and affiliate membership in the Bay City Country Club

 - Zahnow Library access for employee and family